IFR Mastery Monthly Scenarios

 "Very realistic and very well done.
-Have loved IFR Mastery since it started, studying everyone in detail — usually the day it comes out.
-VFR Mastery is an excellent addition.
+Have loved IFR Mastery since it started, studying every one in detail — usually the day it comes out.
 Truly excellent resource and great format.
-Very impressive group of pilots you bring to the table, just as in IFR Mastery.
+Very impressive group of pilots you bring to the table.
 Keep up the great work!!!"

 Bob Nardiello was the “Flight Instructor of the Year” in 2004 and “FAA Safety Counselor of the Year” in 2006 for the Windsor Locks Flight Standards District Office.
 He has over 14,000 hours of total flight experience, with more than 7,500 hours as a Flight Instructor.
 He currently holds CFI, CFII, MEI, and ATP ratings and serves as a Designated Pilot Examiner.
 Bob was the Chief Flight Instructor at a Part 141 Flight School and is also a seasoned charter pilot flying a Cessna 421, Citation Ultra and Citation Excel